ManuelGutierrezCasares/SimpleSwap-Frontend/README.md

-# Manuel Gutierrez Casares's Ethereum SimpleSwap
+# Manuel Gutierrez Casares's Ethereum SimpleSwap FrontEnd Implementation

 ## Usage:
 - This contract is fixated to use two tokens only; these are set when the first user adds liquidity to the management pool.